 Hyper-focusing on something can drive you insane, so sometimes you need to just stop in order to continue to move forward.
-Scroll through Twitter for a little bit, watch an Episode of Friends or something, just take your mind off the task.
+I’m not saying drop everything and go for a craigslist hookup, but scroll through Twitter for a little bit, watch an Episode of Friends or something, just take your mind off the task.
 You will continue to process information about your work while you do something else.

 - Go for a walk

 If you feel completely brain dead, you might need to get up and move around.
 I suggest going for a walk or at the very least do some laps around your room or house.
 Moving around gets the blood flowing through the brain, which is vital for your brain to function, which is vital for writing.

 So, get out of your office chair.
 Pull yourself out of your plush armchair, no matter how painful.
 And take a quick walk around the block.
 The fresh air might help you too.